aiidalab/aiidalab-on-azure/README.md

 *Tip:* The deployment directory contains a script that performs steps 2 and 3 for you with `$ source setup-kubeconfig`.

 ### 7. Configure your domain

-We recommend to use DNS-zones for automated DNS configuration (see section on *DNS-zones*).
+_Important: Step 7 can be skipped if you are either using [DNS-zones](#dns-zones) (recommended) or if you only want to test your deployment without a dedicated domain._
+_In the latter case, simply obtain the cluster address as described here and access it directly via http._

-If you are not using DNS zones, you will have to set an A or C record for your domain.
+If you are not using DNS zones, you will have to set an A or C record for your domain as described here.

-1. Obtain the IP for your deployment from Terraform:
+1. Obtain the cluster address for your deployment:
    ```
    $ kubectl -n default get svc proxy-public -o jsonpath='{.status.loadBalancer.ingress[].ip}'
    ```